Brown gemstones

 No. The radiation that produced the color (natural or artificial gamma) does not remain in the crystal.
 Smoky quartz is safe to wear and handle.

-Trade terms for lighter and darker brown, respectively. an independent gemological lab grades by color intensity; champagne corresponds roughly to C1 to C4, cognac to C5 to C7.
+Trade terms for lighter and darker brown, respectively.
+An independent gemological lab grades by color intensity; champagne corresponds roughly to C1 to C4, cognac to C5 to C7.

 Yes, it is classified as a gem material.
 Its chalcedony or opal composition makes it durable enough for cabochons and carvings.